 If the youth does not have Medicaid, and the household has an income over 300% of the federal poverty guideline (FPG), Magellan Healthcare can help families find mental health providers who are part of the YES system of care.

-Contact the Idaho Behavioral Health Plan Managed Care Organization, Magellan Healthcare, at 1-855-202-0973 or visit MagellanofIdaho.com.
+Contact Magellan Healthcare at 1-855-202-0973 or visit magellanofidaho.com.

-Call a mental health provider to schedule an assessment
+• Call a mental health provider to schedule an assessment.

 If the youth already has Medicaid, the family may contact a Medicaid behavioral health provider directly and ask for a mental health evaluation to be completed using the CANS tool.
 For assistance in finding a Medicaid behavioral health provider, the family may contact the Idaho Behavioral Health Plan managed care provider.
-Contact information for the Idaho Behavioral Health Plan managed care provider is on the yes.idaho.gov website.
+Contact information for the Idaho Behavioral Health Plan managed care provider is on the YES.idaho.gov website.